- 1 How will a Service for the Common Good benefit the people who do this service?

 The offer of a self-determined Service for the Common Good is explicitly not directed at certain demographic groups, as follows:

 - foreigners without employment authorization in the country,

-- people unable to work (e.g., because of mental or physical disabilities, drug addiction etc.),
+- people unable to work (e.g., because of chronic disease, mental or physical disabilities, drug addiction etc.),

 - people with a restricted ability to work, in so far as their disabilities prevent their ability to do a Service for the Common Good,

 The Service for the Common Good is not intended to replace social assistance for people in these situations.
 Necessary or desirable improvements in other social services are not the subject of this article and are independent of the introduction of a Service for the Common Good.